boazsegev/facil.io/docs/_SOURCE/0.7.x/fio_tls.md

 SSL/TLS provides Transport Layer Security (TLS) for more secure communication.

-facil.io attempts to make TLS connections easy by providing a simplified API that abstracts away the underlying TLS library and utilizes the [Read/Write Hooks](fio#lower-level-read-write-close-hooks) to allow TLS connections and unencrypted connections to share the same API (`fio_write`, `fio_read`, etc').
+facil.io attempts to make TLS connections easy by providing a simplified API that abstracts away the underlying TLS library.

+OpenSSL support is included starting with facil.io version 0.7.0.beta6.

-Future support for BearSSL and OpenSSL is planned.
+Future support for BearSSL is planned and an example/template is provided under `fio_tls_missing.c`, making it easy to use your own SSL/TLS library.

-At the moment, TLS connections aren't supported since no libraries are supported.
+The implementation leverages the [Read/Write Hooks](fio#lower-level-read-write-close-hooks) to allow TLS connections and unencrypted connections to share the same code-base and API (`fio_write`, `fio_read`, etc').

 To use the facil.io TLS API, include the file `fio_tls.h`